rowanlea/RPGModernisationSeries/RPG Shop Example Projects/README.md

 - Authentication = Windows authentication

 ### Running the Database Setup Tool
-After you have installed SQL server, you need to run [this tool](https://github.com/rowanlea/RPGModernisationSeries/tree/main/Tools/DatabaseSetup) to create the tables and dummy data we will use for this project.
+After you have installed SQL server, you need to run [this tool](https://github.com/rowanlea/RPGModernisationSeries/tree/main/Tools/DatabaseSetup) to create the tables and dummy data we will use for this project (if you've cloned the entire repo you will already have this downloaded).

 ### MongoDB Setup
 Go here and select the platform of your choice to install [MongoDB Community](https://www.mongodb.com/try/download/community).
-Run the installer and leave everything default.
+Run the installer, select "complete" for the install type, and leave everything default.

 The MongoDB installation comes with a useful tool called MongoDBCompass, which allows us to easily view and manage our data.
 As with SQL Server Management Studio I won't be going into detail on how to use this here, but it's pretty straightforward and simple to understand.
 I like Compass because it's lightweight and feels nice to use, however if you need something more powerful I suggest Studio 3T.